Kauai Helicopter Tour with Kids: Is It Worth It and Is It Safe?

 The Verdict

-If your kids are 7 or older, you have the budget, and seeing the entire island in 60 minutes appeals to you, do the helicopter.
-Do it doors-on, do it with Jack Harter or Blue Hawaiian, and do it on a clear morning early in your trip so you can reschedule if weather shifts.
-Our 8-year-old still calls it 'the best ride of my whole life.'
-That is high praise from a child who has been on legitimate roller coasters.
+If your kids are 7 or up, you have the budget, and seeing the entire island in 60 minutes appeals to you, do the helicopter.
+Doors-on, Jack Harter or Blue Hawaiian, and on a clear morning early in your trip so you have time to reschedule if weather shifts.
+Our 8-year-old still calls it "the best ride of my whole life."
+That's high praise from a kid who has been on legitimate roller coasters.

 Recommended Products